indiser/ViralContent-Factory/Readme.md

 - ✅ No user data collection
 - ✅ API keys stored in `.env` (gitignored)
-- ✅ Reddit scraping complies with API terms
+- ✅ `cookies.json` should be gitignored — never commit your session cookies
-- ✅ All content is public domain (Reddit posts)
+- ✅ All content is public Reddit posts
 - ✅ No personal information in generated videos
 - ✅ Multi-provider LLM routing prevents vendor lock-in